 in which $P(\delta t)$ is the distribution of the random interval.
 In our experiments, unless otherwise specified, $P(\delta t)$ is a uniform distribution over three values $\delta t \sim \mathcal{U}\{\textrm{6}, \textrm{12}, \textrm{24}\}$.
 These three time intervals play an important role in atmospheric dynamics.
 The 6 and 12-hour values help to encourage the model to learn and resolve the diurnal cycle (day-night cycle), one of the most important oscillations in the atmosphere driving short-term dynamics (e.g., temperature over the course of a day).
 The 24-hour value filters the effects of the diurnal cycle and allows the model to learn longer, synoptic-scale dynamics which are particularly important for medium-range weather forecasting \citep{Holton2004}.

-From a practical standpoint, this randomized objective provides two main benefits.
-First, by randomizing \(\delta t\), it enlarges the training data, serving as a form of data augmentation.
-Second, it enables a single model, once trained, to generate various forecasts for a specified lead time $T$.
-This is achieved by creating different combinations of the intervals $\delta t$ used in training to sum up to $T$.
-For instance, to predict weather conditions 7 days ahead, one could roll out the 12-hour forecasts 14 times or the 24-hour forecasts 7 times.
-Our experiments demonstrate that the amalgamation of these forecasts is crucial for achieving good forecast accuracy, particularly for longer lead times.
-We note that while both our approach and the continuous approach use the time interval as an additional input to the model, we perform iterative forecasting as opposed to direct forecasting of the counterpart.
-This avoids the challenge of modeling the chaotic weather directly, as well as offers more flexibility for combining different intervals at test time.
+From a practical standpoint, this randomized objective provides two benefits.
+First, randomizing \(\delta t\) enlarges the training data, serving as data augmentation.
+Second, it allows a single trained model to generate various forecasts for a specified lead time $T$ by creating different combinations of intervals $\delta t$ that sum to $T$.
+For example, to forecast 7 days ahead, one could use 12-hour forecasts 14 times or 24-hour forecasts 7 times.
+Our experiments show that combining these forecasts is crucial for achieving good accuracy, especially for longer lead times.
+While both our approach and the continuous approach use the time interval as an additional input, we perform iterative forecasting instead of direct forecasting.
+This avoids the challenge of directly modeling chaotic weather and offers more flexibility for combining different intervals at test time.